Ashish480/Guidedog/README.md

 For additional details, including node structure, software architecture, and use cases, see the README.md file and documentation within the repository.

+Team Contribution

+  Ashish Shajan - creation of dog urdf, launching in rviz and Gazebo Muhammed Ajmal - World  creation in Gazebo
+  Tomin Michael - Integration of dog model in world